ni/nimi-python/docs/nidmm/functions.rst

 .. function:: get_measurement_period()

-    Returns the measurement **period**, which is the amount of time it takes to complete one measurement with the current configuration.
+    Returns the measurement **Period**, which is the amount of time it takes to complete one measurement with the current configuration.
 Use this function right before you begin acquiring data—after you have completely configured the measurement and after all configuration functions have